PaddlePaddle/PaddleSpeech/examples/ljspeech/tts0/README.md

-# Tacotron2 with CSMSC
+# Tacotron2 with LJSpeech-1.1
-This example contains code used to train a [Tacotron2](https://arxiv.org/abs/1712.05884) model with [Chinese Standard Mandarin Speech Copus](https://www.data-baker.com/open_source.html).
+This example contains code used to train a [Tacotron2](https://arxiv.org/abs/1712.05884) model with [LJSpeech-1.1](https://keithito.com/LJ-Speech-Dataset/)

 ## Dataset
 ### Download and Extract
-Download CSMSC from it's [Official Website](https://test.data-baker.com/data/index/source).
+Download LJSpeech-1.1 from the [official website](https://keithito.com/LJ-Speech-Dataset/).

 ### Get MFA Result and Extract
 We use [MFA](https://github.com/MontrealCorpusTools/Montreal-Forced-Aligner) to get phonemes for Tacotron2, the durations of MFA are not needed here.
-You can download from here [baker_alignment_tone.tar.gz](https://paddlespeech.bj.bcebos.com/MFA/BZNSYP/with_tone/baker_alignment_tone.tar.gz), or train your MFA model reference to [mfa example](https://github.com/PaddlePaddle/PaddleSpeech/tree/develop/examples/other/mfa) of our repo.
+You can download from here [ljspeech_alignment.tar.gz](https://paddlespeech.bj.bcebos.com/MFA/LJSpeech-1.1/ljspeech_alignment.tar.gz), or train your MFA model reference to [mfa example](https://github.com/PaddlePaddle/PaddleSpeech/tree/develop/examples/other/mfa) of our repo.

 ## Get Started
-Assume the path to the dataset is `~/datasets/BZNSYP`.
+Assume the path to the dataset is `~/datasets/LJSpeech-1.1`.
-Assume the path to the MFA result of CSMSC is `./baker_alignment_tone`.
+Assume the path to the MFA result of LJSpeech-1.1 is `./ljspeech_alignment`.
 Run the command below to
 1. **source path**.
 2. preprocess the dataset.